2qx/vermont.cool/empathy/REDME.md

 ## Notes

 On logistics: at the moment, frontline workers physically control custody to the immediate vaccine stocks.
 They are the means of distribution.
 They are currently at the front of an empty queue.
 Reddit nurses! you need to collect the Facebook, FrontPorch and TicTok nurses, then start corralling everyone through to the basement and out the back.
-Be apprehensive of malevolence passing as incompetence.
+Be apprehensive of actors defying common sense.

 Folks in the Press, Hi.
 The topic being alluded to above hasn't been reported, so you know the drill: 🙈,🙉,🙊.
 If you want to fulfill the function of a free press in the future, you might consider calling to schedule a jab next week.
 There's no scoop.
 You are being recruited for reasons that might become apparent later.

 For the general public, the virus is not the danger.
-We can stop this without herd immunity.
+We can stop a virus without herd immunity.
 The danger is the disinformation controlling the mobile virus production units that have been pre-positioned in your community.
 We have to reach our neighbors with empathy and bring them back to humanity and the land of the living.
 We need to be able to inoculate our neighbors with the facts, and keep doing it after repeatedly failing until it works.

 There is some [information here](https://vermont.cool/no-pox/) to get started.